jalispran/stackedit-markdown/springboot-elasticsearch-docker-compose.md

 Finally, after wasting one day trying to fix this, I gave up and shifted to good old `openJdk:11`.
 Although I had to compromise the image size (which increased 3x), atleast I got the service running.

-5. Docker containers don't connect to other containers on their own
+5. Docker containers don't connect to other containers on their own.
+Or do they? 🤔

 When I started off, I did not know that you need special configuration to enable the containers to talk to each other.

-So I ended up creating a bridge network in my `docker-compose.yml`
+So I ended up creating a bridge network in my `docker-compose.yml`.
+Now everything works as expected.
+Both my containers (springboot and elasticsearch) get connected to the new bridge network and they can doscover each other.
+However, there is a caveat.

+When running locally.